lamini-ai/lamini-ai.github.io/docs/error_handling.md

 ## Timeout error

 These errors can occur if a request takes too long to process or if the server is unable to fulfill a request due to internal issues or resource constraints.
 Resource constraints can occur if the server has too little available memory, disk space, or other resources to process a request.
-Usually request to powerml api expires after 240 secs.
+Usually request to lamini api expires after 240 secs.
 You can try following solutions:

 1. Using PowerML batching interface, you can learn more about it [here](batching.md)